KoenduBuf/CVbyDL-Object-Property-Inference/docs/index.md

 # Showing results

-To judge how good our weight estimators work we will calculate the <span class="tooltip"> 10th, 50th and 90th percentile.

- <span class="tooltiptext"><b>Quick reminder:</b> the n-th percentile value means there is a n% chance that the model guess was off by that value or less. </span> </span> of the absolute difference between the real weight and the guessed weight.
+To judge how good our weight estimators work we will calculate the <span class="tooltip"> 10th, 50th and 90th percentile. <span class="tooltiptext">Quick reminder:the n-th percentile value means there is a n% chance that the model guess was off by that value or less. </span> </span> of the absolute difference between the real weight and the guessed weight.

 We will also visualize the results of each of our approaches in a histogram with consistent bucket sizes throughout this article.
 For this we chose to set the size of each bucket to 10 grams, with the center bucket being all guess within 5 grams from the actual weight, as this clearly shows a good yet clear visual of the accuracy.

+# Technicalities

+To train our models we generally used the same training parameters between methods, as to keep things consistent.
+For our loss function, we used cross entropy loss for every classifier, and L1 loss for the single value regression in approach three.
+The optimizer used stated consistent at SGD with a learning rate of 0.001, an the momentum set to 0.9.
+Finally, the amount of epochs that a model was trained for was determined by k-fold cross validation, and generally came down to 15 epochs unless specified otherwise.

 # Comparing input image resolution